What is a Point in Time (PIT) Count?

 The CoC is committed to encouraging the health and safety of all volunteers.
 Conducting the Point in Time counts requires the coordination and cooperation of many people.
 Any risk of virus spread can be minimized by taking precautions.
 The following safety guidance strikes a balance between the need to maintain health and safety while collecting sufficient data to make life-saving decisions about serving people experiencing homelessness.
 On the night of the count:

-- Volunteers have personal protective equipment (PPE) such as masks and hand sanitizer available.
+• Volunteers have personal protective equipment (PPE) such as masks and hand sanitizer available and as needed.
 The CoC can provide this type of PPE to teams as requested.